Ruizheee/Python-Project/README.md

 ## About
-This script requires you to feed it with a txt file with the cve numbers in it, in the following format
+This script requires you to feed it with the full path to a txt file with the cve numbers in it, in the following format
 ![Alt Text](format.JPG)

 It will perform a google search based on each CVE number in the file and will create a CSV file with details such as CVE Number, Author, Title, Date Published and a link to the webpage to find out more details